 (ii) offer the landlord and the tenant the service through which they confirm the short-term property rental contract (for example, a website where properties are listed with availability, prices and the possibility to complete the reservation online); and

-(iii) collect the rental payment from the tenant, on behalf of the landlord, like Airbnb does.
+(iii) collect the rental payment from the tenant, on behalf of the landlord.

 - The Italian property short-term rental provisions above apply regardless of the nationality or residence of the landlord, the tenant or the intermediary.

 - If the tenant makes a payment to the landlord using a financial intermediary, for example via bank transfer or credit card or PayPal, directly into an account in the name of the landlord, this is considered a direct payment to the landlord, thus it is not subject to 21% with holding tax duties.

 - If the property owner who has rented the property through a qualifying intermediary does not want to opt for the 21% flat tax, the intermediary shall still apply the 21% withholding tax and transfer it to the Italian Revenue Agency.
 This 21% payment can be used by the landlord as a tax credit against the income taxes owed based on the standard progressive income taxation.

 - In the event of multiple short-term leases between the same parties within the same year, each lease can be subject to the 21% flat tax.*

 - In the event of a sublease, also the sub-landlord is entitled to opt for the 21% flat tax.